Mallos/Mallos.Input/Standards.md

 * __Position__:

     The position should be relative to the window.
-    This is not yet implemented, so currently it is global position.
+    This is not yet implemented, so currently it's global position.

 * __ScrollWheel__: